 What are the Types of Kanban Boards?

-The simplest form of physical Kanban board is to use a series of sticky notes—ideally using different colors to represent different types of tasks, to give the team more visual cues.
+The simplest form of physical Kanban board uses sticky notes—ideally with different colors representing different types of tasks, giving the team visual cues.

-Also, many Kanban boards today are digital or virtual.
-These are the boards used by Trello and Asana, for example, and they are ideal for geographically distributed teams who can’t all be in the same room at the same time to look at a chalkboard on the conference-room wall.
+Also, many of these boards today are digital or virtual.
+Trello and Asana use these boards, for example.
+They are ideal for geographically distributed teams who can’t all be in a conference room at the same time.

-Kanban boards are a great way to break down large, complex projects into trackable, discrete actions that the team can check on at any time to get a visual sense of where the project stands.
-These boards can be used for product roadmaps, but their real strength comes from using them as project management tools requiring several team members simultaneously managing a lot of moving parts.
+Kanban boards are a great way to break down large, complex projects into trackable, discrete actions.
+The team can check in on these actions at any time to understand where the project stands.
+You can use these boards for product roadmaps.
+However, their real strength comes when the team uses them as project management tools to simultaneously manage several moving parts.